kietpa/kietpa.github.io/content/posts/1-go-error-handling/index.md

 ## Custom Errors

 The next error handling method I learned was custom errors.
 It's not exactly a method, but a *standard*.
-A separate file would be created to store these errors, also known as **error contracts** (or so I'm told).
+A separate file would be created to store these errors, also known as **error contracts**.
 These contracts would then be used to replace common, easily handled errors without needing to parse the error any further as there is already a defined global variable.

 ```go
 import "errors"